Hawker Hunter: Background

-During 1945, the Second World War came to a close and a new postwar Labour government, headed by Clement Attlee, came to power in Britain.
-The incoming Attlee government's initial stance on defence was that no major conflict would occur for at least a decade, and thus there would be no need to develop or to procure any new aircraft until 1957.
-In accordance with this policy, aside from a small number of exceptions such as what would become the Hawker Sea Hawk for the Royal Navy, the majority of Specifications issued by the Air Ministry for fighter-sized aircraft during the late 1940s were restricted to research purposes.
+In late 1945, as the Second World War came to a close, the Attlee government came to power in Britain.
+The new government's initial stance on defence was that no major conflict would occur for at least a decade, and thus there would be no need to procure any new aircraft until 1957.
+In accordance with this policy, aside from a small number of exceptions, the majority of Specifications issued by the Air Ministry for fighter-sized aircraft during the late 1940s were restricted to research purposes.
 Aviation author Derek Wood describes this policy as being: "a fatal error of judgement which was to cost Britain a complete generation of fighters and heavy bomber aircraft".

-As the Cold War arose in the late 1940s, the RAF came to recognise that it would urgently require the development and procurement of fighters equipped with features such as swept wings.
+Despite the official halt in procurement, the RAF came to recognise that it would urgently require the development and procurement of fighters equipped with features such as swept wings.
 By this time, it had also become apparent that newly developed jet propulsion would form the future of fighter aircraft development.
 Many companies were quick to devise their own designs to harness this means of propulsion.
 Hawker Aviation's chief designer, Sydney Camm, had proposed the Hawker P.1040 for the RAF, but the demonstrator failed to interest them.
-Further modifications to the basic design resulted in the Hawker Sea Hawk carrier-based fighter.
+Further modifications to the basic design resulted in the Hawker Sea Hawk carrier-based fighter for the Royal Navy.
 However, the Sea Hawk possessed a straight wing and was powered by the Rolls-Royce Nene turbojet engine, both features that rapidly became obsolete.

-Seeking better performance and fulfilment of the Air Ministry Specification E.38/46, Sydney Camm designed the Hawker P.1052, which was essentially a Sea Hawk outfitted with a 35-degree swept wing.
+An "experimental aircraft for investigation into the controllability and stability of swept wings at low speeds" was the subject of Air Ministry issued Specification E.38/46.
+Sydney Camm designed the Hawker P.1052, which was essentially a Sea Hawk outfitted with a 35-degree swept wing.
 Performing its first flight in 1948, the P.1052 demonstrated good performance and conducted several carrier trials, but was ultimately determined to not warrant further development into a production aircraft.
-As a private venture, Hawker proceeded to convert the second P.1052 prototype into the Hawker P.1081 with swept tailplanes, a revised fuselage, and a single jet exhaust at the rear.
-On 19 June 1950, the P.1081 conducted its maiden flight, and was promising enough to draw interest from the Royal Australian Air Force (RAAF); however, further development was stalled by difficulties with the engine's reheat.
+Following interest from the Australian government – which was seeking an all-round jet fighter to replace Mustangs operated by the RAAF – Hawker reworked the second P.1052 prototype into the Hawker P.1081.
+This had swept tailplanes, a revised fuselage, and a single jet exhaust at the rear.
+On 19 June 1950, the P.1081 conducted its maiden flight.
+However, as the needs of the RAAF, in the Korean War, had become more urgent, Australia instead ordered a mature design, the Gloster Meteor.
+Further development of the P.1081 was stalled by difficulties with the engine's reheat.
 In 1951, the sole P.1081 prototype was lost in a crash.